OHIO-ECT/ECT-Lab-Introduction/tasks/Task-Gathering-IP-Information.md

 9. In Windows the command ``netstat -nr`` is also used to show more detailed routing information similar to ``ip route`` in linux.

 10. Use the correct command for the each GNS3 object (`ip a` / `nmcli` / `ipconfig /all`) to **create a table/chart** (Excel or Google Sheets) like the chart below that correlates the following information for each computer.
 Fill out as much as you can find out.
 This will be part of your lab report. *Be lazy*, copy the ipconfig output from Powershell by highlight the text and then right click within the highlight.
+This copy/paste concept should work pretty well in most CLI environments.
 <br>

 |Computer Name &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;|Adapter Name | Description | IPv4 Address | Subnet Mask | Default Gateway | IPv6 Address (if available) |